yourlocaltechboi/jbguide/README.md

 Prysm|LaughingQuoll|repo.packix.com|$3.49
 Ultrasound|Ayden Panhuyzen|repo.dynastic.co|$1.99

+**To add a source to Cydia:**

+1. Open Cydia
+2. Go to the sources page
+3. Hit the edit button
+4. Hit the add button
+5. Enter the URL of the repo that you want to add, and hit "Add Source"

 **_Note that tweak compatibility varies from device to device.
 Especially with iPads._**

 ## Section IX: Removing your jailbreak safely